elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-existing-structures-like-the-four-cs-aid-in-the-topdown-approach.md

 url: /learn/education-studies/questions/how-do-existing-structures-like-the-four-cs-aid-in-the-topdown-approach
 score: -1.0
 related_article1:
-    id: 120674
+    id: 120685
     title: >-
-        How does the Rags to Riches structure enhance storytelling in presentations?
+        What are some common pitfalls to avoid when using storytelling in presentations?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-rags-to-riches-structure-enhance-storytelling-in-presentations
+    url: /learn/education-studies/questions/what-are-some-common-pitfalls-to-avoid-when-using-storytelling-in-presentations
 related_article2:
-    id: 120670
+    id: 120686
     title: >-
-        What is the top-down approach in sequencing information for presentations?
+        How can one measure the effectiveness of storytelling in a presentation?
-    subject: Education Studies
+    subject: Digital Media
-    url: /learn/education-studies/questions/what-is-the-topdown-approach-in-sequencing-information-for-presentations
+    url: /learn/digital-media/questions/how-can-one-measure-the-effectiveness-of-storytelling-in-a-presentation
 related_article3:
-    id: 120685
+    id: 120683
     title: >-
-        What are some common pitfalls to avoid when using storytelling in presentations?
+        What are the benefits of using a story arc in presentations?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-pitfalls-to-avoid-when-using-storytelling-in-presentations
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-a-story-arc-in-presentations
 related_article4:
-    id: 120660
+    id: 120664
     title: >-
-        What is the significance of having a solid foundation in crafting a presentation?
+        How does the bottom-up approach help in sequencing information for a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-having-a-solid-foundation-in-crafting-a-presentation
+    url: /learn/education-studies/questions/how-does-the-bottomup-approach-help-in-sequencing-information-for-a-presentation
 related_article5:
-    id: 120679
+    id: 120667
     title: >-
-        What audience considerations should be taken into account when crafting a presentation?
+        How do brainstorming and filtering contribute to the bottom-up approach?
-    subject: Education Studies
+    subject: Business and Management
-    url: /learn/education-studies/questions/what-audience-considerations-should-be-taken-into-account-when-crafting-a-presentation
+    url: /learn/business-and-management/questions/how-do-brainstorming-and-filtering-contribute-to-the-bottomup-approach
 ---

 &nbsp;